-Ten Queenstown Mall eateries have decided to combine forces and join together to combat the effects of the Covid environment, in a resort where all are heavily reliant on overseas visitors.
+Ten Queenstown Mall eateries have decided to combine forces to combat the effects of the Covid-19 environment, in a resort where all are heavily reliant on overseas visitors.

-The event’s being organised by local hospitality company, Republic Hospitality, owner of 10 Queenstown hospitality venues including Winnies and The Ballarat in the Mall, in conjunction with Christchurch-based event managers Multi Events.
+The event is being organised by local hospitality company, Republic Hospitality, owner of 10 Queenstown hospitality venues including Winnies and The Ballarat in the Mall, in conjunction with Christchurch-based event managers, Multi Events.

 Republic’s head of sales Jax Smith says the long lunch concept has worked well in reviving the central business areas of other Kiwi towns, including nearby Arrowtown, with that event managed by Multi Events in recent years.